dotnetcore/Home/README.md

 # .NET Core Community Home

-.NET Core Community(NCC) is an open source community based on the .NET Core technology stack.
+.NET Core Community (means .net's central community, referred to as NCC) is an open source community based on the .NET technology stack.
 It was created by [Alex LEWIS](https://github.com/alexinea), [LIU Haoyang](https://github.com/liuhaoyang), [HE Zhenxi](https://github.com/utilcore), [XIE Yang](https://github.com/kiler398) and LOU Yu in 2016.
-We hope that through our efforts, we can make the .NET Core ecosystem more exciting.
+We hope that through our efforts, we can make the .NET ecosystem more exciting.

 - Github: https://github.com/dotnetcore
 - Website: https://www.dotnetcore.xyz
-- QQ Group: 436035237
+- CORE QQ Group: 436035237
+- PURE QQ Group: by invitation
-- WeChat Group: _Consult in the QQ Group_
+- WeChat Group: _Consult in the CORE QQ Group_

 ## The History of NCC